shoelim/shoelim.github.io/_pages/portfolio.md

 Current research projects:<br>
 - Randomness in/of/for modern learning models
 - Implicit regularization of modern learning models
-- Principled dynamical systems approaches to designing and understanding learning models
+- Dynamical systems approaches to designing and understanding learning models
 <br>
 <br>